Getting Started With Reloading on a Budget:

 This four-part series of videos shows you how to actually make your own ammunition ("ammo") on a single-stage Lee Reloader Press, without spending a fortune.

-This video series stars my wonderful cameralady, "Miss Bleeding Heart Conservative" ("Miss B.H.C.").
+This video series stars my wonderful cameralady, and now as of 2019, my wife "Miss Mrs. Bleeding Heart Conservative" ("Miss Mrs. B.H.C.").
 Some nut named Cowboy T bumbles along trying to be a decent cameraman. :-)

 The example ammunition here is .38 Special.
 These same procedures apply to virtually all other straight-walled handgun cartridges.